uikit/uikit-site/docs/pages/tooltip.md

 ## Usage

 To apply this component, add the `uk-tooltip` attribute to an element.
-You also need to add the `title: TEXT` parameter to the attribute, whose value will represent your tooltip's text.
+You also need to add the `title: TEXT` option to the attribute, whose value will represent your tooltip's text.

 ```html
 <div uk-tooltip="title: Hello World"></div>